capesstack/capes/docs/README.md

 It is a poor practice to deploy self-signed SSL certificates because it teaches bad behavior by "clicking through" SSL warnings; for that reason, we have decided not to deploy CAPES with SSL.
 [If you want to enable SSL for your own deployment](https://nginx.org/en/docs/http/configuring_https_servers.html), we encourage you to do so.

 ## Installation
 Generally, the CAPES ecosystem is meant to run as a whole, so the preferred usage will be to install CAPES with the `deploy_capes.sh` script in the root directory of this repository.
-Additionally, if there is a service that you do not want, you can comment that service out of the deploy script as they are documented with service headers.
+Additionally, if there is a service that you do not want, you can comment that service out of the deploy script as they are documented with service banners.

 That said, there is a deploy script for each of the services that you should be able to run individually if your use case requires that.